reactjs/react.dev/content/docs/static-type-checking.md

 You can also try [typescript-react-starter](https://github.com/Microsoft/TypeScript-React-Starter#typescript-react-starter).

-Ready to code you are!
+You are now ready to code!
 We recommend to check out the following resources to learn more about Typescript:

 * [TypeScript Documentation: Basic Types](https://www.typescriptlang.org/docs/handbook/basic-types.html)
 * [TypeScript Documentation: Migrating from Javascript](http://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html)